LogicsSoldier/Runelite-Stream-Commands/README.md

 shows lvl or kc

 > [!NOTE]
-> Requires you to configure.
+> This command requires you to configure.

 ###### URL